certara/pyDarwin/docs/Overview.rst

 In contrast to the traditional downhill/local search, all algorithms implemented in pyDarwin are global search algorithms that are expected to have a greater degree of robustness to local minima than downhill search.
 Note however that all search algorithms (with the exception of exhaustive search) make assumptions about the search space.
-While none of the algorithms in pyDarwin assume convexity, none are completely robust, and search spaces can be deceptive [#f3]_ .
+While none of the algorithms in pyDarwin assume convexity, none are completely robust, and search spaces can be deceptive [#f3]_.
 For all algorithms, the basic process is the same, start at one or more random.
+Test those models, learn a little about the search space and decide which models to test next.
+The algorithms differ in how they decide which models to test next.

 While the global search algoritm provide subtantial protection from a local minimum in the model search, the global search algorithm are typically not very good at finding the one or two final change that results in the best model.
 This is illutrated in :ref:`Genetic Algorithm<GA_desc>` in that the final change likely